Taming-the-BEAST/Structured-birth-death-model/README.md

 * `rateMatrix.t:h3n2_2deme1` and `rateMatrix.t:h3n2_2deme2`: These give the (per lineage per year) migration rates from deme 1 to 2 and vice versa.

-* `Tree.t:h3n2_2deme.count_HongKong_to_NewZealand`: these give the actual number of ancestral migrations from Hong Kong to New Zealand.
+* `Tree.t:h3n2_2deme.count_HongKong_to_NewZealand`: these give the number of ancestral migrations from Hong Kong to New Zealand on the inferred tree, going from past to present.

 The tabs at the top-right of the window can be used to display one or more selected traces in various ways.
 We can look at the become uninfectious rate by selecting the `becomeUninfectiousRate.t:h3n2_2deme1` trace (see [Figure 16](#fig:tracer-bUR)).